Fixed incomes are leaving pensioners struggling against the Brexit price hikes.

 If you don’t like the idea of leaving your partner behind then Homesitters is definitely the agency for you, as they allow you to take your better half along with you (but bear in mind that the person you’re sitting for is only expected to cover the expenses of one of you).

-With Trusted Housesitters and Tailster the emphasis is as much on enjoyment as it is on work – they say daily chores should last no more than two hours (at most) and that the rest of the time should be spent exploring your new home and surroundings.
+With Trusted Housesitters the emphasis is as much on enjoyment as it is on work – they say daily chores should last no more than two hours (at most) and that the rest of the time should be spent exploring your new home and surroundings.

 Eileen Higgins, a pensioner from Bristol, signed up to Homesitters twelve years ago and has never looked back.